Meet the Team

 Executive Director of Technology

-Sara Li is a junior at Troy High School, Michigan.
+Sara Li is a senior at Troy High School, Michigan.
 She became passionate in STEM since a very young age, emerging herself in a variety of STEM related fields.
 She has taken many accelerated courses at her high school, such as mathematics and science.
 Among all, she especially enjoys learning computer science, currently learning Harvard CS50 and AP Computer science principles.
 Sara is also involved in many STEM related clubs: she is a member of her school's Science National Honor Society, Computer Science Club, and Biology Competition Club.
 Besides STEM, she also enjoys bridging the relationship between seniors and students in her community, leading 60+ members to do volunteering and fundraising events.
 During her free time, Sara likes to play piano, run, and read.

 Director of Outreach

-Pranavi Kamana is a rising sophomore at Seneca Valley High School in Germantown, Maryland.
+Pranavi Kamana is a junior at Seneca Valley High School in Germantown, Maryland.
 With a strong passion for STEM, she hopes to continue building on her knowledge of different topics and subjects.
 As she is a part of her school's IT/Cybersecurity program, she immerses herself in advanced STEM courses and engages in multiple STEM related clubs and extracurriculars.
 Along with that she hopes to be able to get more underrepresented youth into STEM as the Director of Outreach.
 Some other interests of hers include: photography, politics/civic engagement, and traveling.

 Director of Mentorship

-Shiloh Smith is a junior from Nassau, the Bahamas.
+Shiloh Smith is a senior from Nassau, the Bahamas.
 Shiloh is no stranger to volunteering as he regularly spends his time doing community service from teaching children at a local orphanage to helping to preserve native species at a wildlife conservation center.
 Shiloh is also the president and founder of the computer science club at his high school.
 Among one the first in the nation, the club provides an opportunity for students to learn and collaborate on programming projects.
 He has won first place in the countries' national Hackathon and he has also had the opportunity to present student-made programming projects to the Deputy Prime Minister of the Bahamas.

 Director of Technology

-Abigail Reznikov is a rising junior at Glen Rock High School, New Jersey.
+Abigail Reznikov is a senior at Glen Rock High School, New Jersey.
 She has taken many accelerated courses, such as those in science and math, and is a member of the National Honor Society and the Science National Honor Society.
 She is part of the Bio Team and an organizer for the Interact club at her school.
 Interact is a fundraising club and this year, its focus has shifted to raising awareness for dementia.
 Abigail also has experience tutoring younger kids and has participated in Junior Virtual Volunteering for Valley Hospital during the recent pandemic.
 Aside from academics, Abigail is on the varsity volleyball team for her high school and is on the Wild Acres swim team.
 In her free time, Abigail enjoys playing soccer, tennis, and drawing.

-Lea Smolyanskiy is a Junior at Bergen County Academies and is from Fair Lawn, New Jersey.
+Lea Smolyanskiy is a Senior at Bergen County Academies and is from Fair Lawn, New Jersey.
 She enjoys playing tennis and has been captain of the Junior Varsity team since her Sophomore year.
 Lea is also a competitive dancer at Dance Company Debut.
 She volunteers for the Red Cross and participates in competitions like the Wharton Global High School Investing Challenge and DECA.
 Lea also teaches math to elementary and middle school kids at Mathnasium.
 She is passionate about helping kids achieve their goals and pursue their interests.
 Lea is currently pursuing the International Baccalaureate Diploma Program.
 She also enjoys and competes in Public Forum Debate.
 This summer Lea completed the Bossgirls program and attended National Symposium for Debate's camp.
 In her free time, she enjoys spending time with friends and family and traveling.
 Lea is very excited to be a part of the STEM Mindset team.

 Alessia is a resident of Monmouth County, New Jersey.
 She currently goes to Biotechnology High School, where she is an active member of the National Honors Society and the Students of Service club.
 She loves math and taught several math classes via zoom for a program based in Orlando.
 In addition to STEM, she is passionate about playing the piano and rock climbing.
 She has recently competed at a regional rock climbing competition in Philadelphia alongside her team members!
 Alessia also loves volunteering and just recently finished helping plan and create a butterfly garden for the Interact club she is a part of.